vaibhavkothari33/speech_to_handsign/ReadME.md

 - **Speech Recognition:** Captures audio input and converts it into text using Google’s Speech Recognition API.
 - **Language Detection & Translation:** The text is analyzed to detect its language.
 If the detected language is not English, it is translated to English using the Google Translate API.
 - **Video Mapping:** The recognized words are mapped to corresponding videos representing ISL gestures.
 These videos are then played in sequence.
-- **Sign Language Processing:** ISL videos are segmented, and each segment is analyzed to recognize and convert gestures into text.

 ## Project Structure

 - `main.py`: The main script for running the speech recognition and video mapping.
-- `sign_language_processing.py`: Script to process ISL videos into text.
 - `video_mapping.py`: Contains functions for mapping recognized text to videos.
 - `videos/`: Directory containing ISL videos.
 - `requirements.txt`: Contains the list of dependencies required for the project.